dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/fs.service.ts">
-import * as vscode from "vscode";
+// Updated on: C112 (Fix starry-night imports and add more grammars) import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";